grigoryanAndrew22/oop_project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.10.

+## Project Description
+Idea is to create a crime cases database to store crimes that have been reported and observe their basic info and status.
+You can also add new crimes by filling the form.
+Main object is Crime, which has different types (polymorphism) and methods (currently 1 method but with option of it being overriden depending on subclass) inherited from abstract "Crime" class.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.